 Over the past decade, Jordan Wolfson has become known for his thought-provoking works in a wide range of media, including video, sculpture, installation, photography, and performance.
 He pulls intuitively from the world of advertising, the Internet, and the technology industries to produce ambitious and enigmatic narratives.
 However, instead of simply appropriating found material, the artist creates his own unique content, which frequently revolves around a series of invented, animated characters.

 Wolfson was born in 1980 in New York.
 In 2003, he received his B.F.A. in sculpture from the Rhode Island School of Design.
-In 2013, the artist joined David Zwirner.
-His first solo exhibition was presented at the gallery in New York in 2014.
-On view May 5 through June 25, 2016, David Zwirner in New York presented a solo show of the artist's new work.
+In 2013, the artist joined David Zwirner and has presented solo exhibitions of his work at the gallery in New York in 2014 and 2016.

 In 2009, he received the prestigious Cartier Award from the Frieze Foundation, which helps an artist from outside the United Kingdom realize a major project at Frieze Art Fair in London.

-Work by Wolfson is held in public collections worldwide, including Fondazione Sandretto Re Rebaudengo, Turin; Galleria d'Arte Moderna e Contemporanea di Bergamo, Italy; Magasin 3 Stockholm Konsthall; Museum of Contemporary Art Chicago; Museum Ludwig, Cologne; Stedelijk Museum voor Actuele Kunst (S.M.A.K.), Ghent; and the Whitney Museum of American Art, New York.
+Work by Wolfson is held in public collections worldwide, including The Broad, Los Angeles; Cleveland Museum of Art, Cleveland, Ohio; Fondazione Sandretto Re Rebaudengo, Turin; Galleria d'Arte Moderna e Contemporanea di Bergamo, Italy; Fonds national d’art contemporain (FNAC), France; LUMA Foundation, Zurich; Magasin III Museum and Foundation for Contemporary Art, Stockholm; Moderna Museet, Stockholm; Museum of Contemporary Art Chicago; Museum Ludwig, Cologne; The Museum of Modern Art, New York; Stedelijk Museum voor Actuele Kunst (S.M.A.K.), Ghent; Tate, London; and the Whitney Museum of American Art, New York.
 He lives and works in New York and Los Angeles.